mctainsh/Arduino/libraries/HomeSpan/README.md

 # External Resources

-In addition to HomeSpan resources, developers who are new to HomeKit programming should download Apple's HomeKit Accessory Protocol Specification, Non-Commercial Version, Release R2 (HAP-R2).
+In addition to HomeSpan resources, developers who are new to HomeKit programming may find useful Chapters 8 and 9 of Apple's HomeKit Accessory Protocol Specification, Non-Commercial Version, Release R2 (HAP-R2).
 This document is unfortunately no longer available from Apple (perhaps because it was last updated July, 2019, and is now somewhat out-of-date).
 However, you may be able find copies of this document elsewhere on the web.
 Note Apple has not replaced the HAP-R2 document with any other versions for non-commercial use, and Apple's open-source [HomeKit ADK](https://github.com/apple/HomeKitADK) only reflects the original HAP-R2 specs (rather than all the latest Services and Characteristics available in HomeKit for commercial devices).

-You ***do not*** need to read the entire HAP-R2 document.
-The whole point of HomeSpan is that it implements all the required HAP operations under the hood so you can focus on just programming whatever logic is needed to control your real-world appliances (lights, fans, RF remote controls, etc.) with the device.
-However, you will find Chapters 8 and 9 of the HAP guide to be an invaluable reference as it lists and describes all of the Services and Characteristics implemented in HomeSpan, many of which you will routinely utilize in your own HomeSpan sketches.

 ---
+### Matter and Thread

+There are no plans to make HomeSpan compatible with Matter since HomeSpan was structured entirely around HAP R2.
+In addition, both Apple and Espressif have released Matter SDKs for public use, reducing the need for yet another Matter SDK.

+Connecting HomeSpan directly to HomeKit via Thread is not planned (and might not even be possible).
+However, Thread may be useful for inter-device communication similar to how HomeSpan uses ESP-NOW to implement remote, battery-operated devices.
+This may be added at some point in a future release.

 ### Feedback or Questions?